CycleGANS/CycleGANS.github.io/_posts/2018-04-18-Theoretical-Understanding-of-CGANs.md

 ## Introduction to Cycle GANs
 Now that we have an idea of Generative Adversarial Networks, we can dive into the heart of this project, i.e. <b>Cycle GANs</b>.

+> **NOTE**: As always, we will be building up the concept of cycle GAN on the previous blogs.
+Please visit them in order to understand the underlying principles and additional concepts needed to understand this blog.

 Cycle GANs was introduced by Jun-Yan Zhu et. al. in their 2017 paper "[Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks](https://arxiv.org/abs/1703.10593)"
 They also have an amazing [website](https://junyanz.github.io/CycleGAN/) that provides examples of their outputs, news articles and links to the implementation of their algorithm in different programming languages.